HoldenFolk/BikeRentalDApp/m5/Prototype.md

 Source: https://ethereum.org/en/eth/

 [^8]: For reference, there are 10 different ether ATMs within a 2km radius of our classroom in McGill's Adams building.
 Users can also acquire ETH with regular online payment methods (credit card, Paypal...) but we strongly recommend using an Ether ATM to pay with good old cash.
-That way there is no trace potentially linking any piece of your identity to your ethereum account other than the location of the ATM.
+That way there is no trace potentially linking any piece of your identity to your Ethereum account other than the location of the ATM.
 Source: https://coinatmradar.com/ether-atm-map/